 Sam lifted her head and wiped the tears from her eyes.
 “No daddy.
 I need to be the one to tell him.”
 She laid her head back on her father’s shoulder and, resolved in her burden, said, “Just give me the weekend to pull myself together.
 I’ll be able to tell him.”

 Robert’s baby girl continued to tremble in his arms.
-His heart ached to be able to heal her pain, but he knew that she would not relent.
-She was going to do things exactly as she thought they should be done and no one was going to persuade her otherwise.
+His heart ached to heal her pain, but he knew that she would not relent.
+She would do things as she saw fit, and no one would persuade her otherwise.
 A movement in the treeline caught his gaze.
-A twenty year old memory invaded his already troubled thoughts and Robert remembered his real reason for meeting Sam that morning.
+A twenty-year-old memory invaded his already troubled thoughts, and Robert remembered his proper reason for meeting Sam that morning.
 Knowing the answer would not change, he still made one more plea for her to stay anywhere else.
 “I know you have your mind made up, but couldn’t you just stay at a hotel or something?”